 In this case, the cited authors are assuming that an individual discrete sample will be adequate to represent contaminant levels within any given "contaminated zone," or DU.
 This is illustrated in Figure 1 of the main paper, taken from the USEPA Methods for Evaluating the Attainment of Cleanup Standards guidance (USEPA 1989a).
 The various "hot spots" within the figure are intended to reflect potential exposure areas of large enough concern to pose a risk to human health if the representative (i.e., mean) contaminant concentration within that area were to exceed a certain level.
 The figure is used to illustrate how an excessively large grid spacing might inadvertently miss exposure-area-sized "hot spots" within the hypothetical site.
-As discussed in the following discussion of small-scale distributional heterogeneity, tight grids of contamination of interest, but are highly prone to false negatives and confusion over artificial, seemingly isolated "hot spots" based on an individual sample or even a small cluster of samples.
+As discussed in the following discussion of small-scale distributional heterogeneity, tight grids of discrete samples can nonetheless be useful in the identification of large-scale patterns of soil contamination of interest, but are highly prone to false negatives and confusion over artificial, seemingly isolated "hot spots" based on an individual sample or even a small cluster of samples.